ChristianPao/wxChess/README.md

 # wxChess
 Simple chess game with wxWidgets.

-In construction...
-For now it draws the board and the pieces.
-I implemented the logic to select a piece on the board and the illumination of the pawns' paths.
+Almost fully functional.
+At the moment you can play vs another human with the same computer.
+I'd like to implement a lazy AI.

 <img src="chess.png" width=400>